-When the negligence of a vessel owner, maritime employer, or other maritime entity contributed to your injury, you have a right to recover damages under maritime law.
-If you are a seaman or a harbor worker who has suffered injury anywhere in Washington, including Seattle, Bellingham, Tacoma, Olympia, Vancouver, Everett, Anacortes, Willapa Bay, or the Columbia River, contact the experienced Seattle and Bellingham maritime injury attorneys at Anderson Carey Williams & Neidzwski.
+If the negligence of a vessel owner, maritime employer, or other maritime entity contributed to your injury, you have a right to recover damages under maritime law.
+If you are a seaman or a harbor worker who has suffered injury anywhere in Washington, including Seattle, Bellingham, Tacoma, Olympia, Vancouver, Everett, Anacortes, Willapa Bay, or the Columbia River, contact the experienced Seattle and Bellingham maritime injury attorneys at Anderson Carey Williams & Neidzwski, PLLC.

-With decades of combined experience and a drive that originates in their own passion for maritime business and pleasure pursuits, the maritime injury lawyers of Anderson Carey Williams & Neidzwski have what it takes to fight for maximum compensation in your case.
-To find out what Anderson Carey Williams & Neidzwski can do for your maritime injury case in Washington, call 1 (800) 262-8529 today and schedule your free initial case consultation.
+With decades of combined experience and a drive that originates in their own passion for maritime business and pleasure pursuits, the maritime injury lawyers of Anderson Carey Williams & Neidzwski, PLLC have what it takes to fight for maximum compensation in your case.
+To find out what Anderson Carey Williams & Neidzwski, PLLC can do for your maritime injury case in Washington, call 1 (800) 262-8529 today and schedule your free initial case consultation.

 Proudly Serving the Washington Maritime Industry

-The experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski in Seattle and Bellingham are both passionate and knowledgeable about the maritime industry in Washington.
-Maritime law involving injuries to maritime workers can be quite complicated, whether you are a dockworker at the inland ports of Clarkson and Tri-Cities or an able-bodied seaman docked at the seaports of Grays Harbor and Puget Sound.
+The experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski, PLLC in Seattle and Bellingham are both passionate and knowledgeable about the maritime industry in Washington.
+Maritime law involving injuries to maritime workers can be quite complicated, whether you are a dockworker at the inland ports of Clarkston and Tri-Cities or an able-bodied seaman docked at the seaports of Grays Harbor and Puget Sound.

-For shoreside workers injured on the job, such as longshoremen, harbor workers, ship builders, and shipyard workers, the Longshore and Harbor Workers’ Compensation Act (LHWCA) most likely applies to an injury suffered.
+If you are a shoreside worker injured on the job, such as a longshoreman, harbor worker, ship builder, or shipyard worker, the Longshore and Harbor Workers’ Compensation Act (LHWCA) most likely applies to you.
 This is not a tort-related law, but rather a protection that operates under the same premise as workers’ compensation in Washington.
-Anderson Carey Williams & Neidzwski represents longshoremen, harbor workers, and other maritime employees shoreside in Seattle, Bellingham, Tacoma, Olympia, and elsewhere in Washington when a case can be brought against a vessel owner for unseaworthiness or a third party for something like defective maritime equipment.
+Anderson Carey Williams & Neidzwski, PLLC represents longshoremen, harbor workers, and other maritime employees shoreside in Seattle, Bellingham, Tacoma, Olympia, and elsewhere in Washington when a case can be brought against a vessel owner for unseaworthiness or a third party for something like defective maritime equipment.

-The experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski pride themselves on their skills in differentiating what maritime injury claims go under what maritime law, establishing a strong case for negligence, and fighting for the compensation you deserve for your injury due to negligence in the maritime industry.
-If you have suffered an injury as a seaman, longshoreman, or another maritime employee in Seattle, Bellingham, Tacoma, Olympia, Vancouver, Everett, Anacortes, Willapa Bay, or anywhere else in and around Washington, contact Anderson Carey Williams & Neidzwski to fight for maximum compensation in your case.
+The experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski, PLLC pride themselves on their skills in differentiating which maritime injury claims fall under what maritime law, establishing a strong case for negligence, and fighting for the compensation you deserve for the injury you suffered due to negligence in the maritime industry.
+If you have suffered an injury as a seaman, longshoreman, or another maritime employee in Seattle, Bellingham, Tacoma, Olympia, Vancouver, Everett, Anacortes, Willapa Bay, or anywhere else in or around Washington, contact Anderson Carey Williams & Neidzwski, PLLC to fight for maximum compensation in your case.

 Strong Advocates for Washington Seamen

 As such a prominent maritime hub, it comes as no surprise that Washington is a state that employs many seamen.
 In fact, over 300 seafood companies call Washington their homeport and Washington is second only to Alaska in seafood production.
-Additionally, Washington is home to an extensive ferry system that is the largest in the United States and third-largest in the world.
+Additionally, Washington is home to an extensive ferry system that is the largest in the United States and second largest ferry system in the world for number of vehicles carried.
 These and other Washington maritime industries give deckhands, engineers, fish masters, fish processors, mooring crew, mates, and officers ample opportunity for employment throughout Washington, including Puget Sound, Skagit Bay, the Strait of Juan de Fuca, Saratoga Passage, Bellingham Bay, Grays Harbor, and Willapa Bay.

 If the seaman’s maritime employer or the owner of the vessel is negligent, however, there is also ample opportunity for injury to the seaman.
 Both the vessel owner and the seaman’s employer have a duty of reasonable care to mitigate the risk of injury constantly present in a maritime environment to the seaman.
 Failure to provide such a degree of care is negligence by the employer, and failure to provide a seaworthy vessel is negligence by the vessel owner.

 For instance, if a fish processor is injured in a factory processing accident in the North Pacific due to insufficient or defective equipment, the vessel owner is likely liable for that injury under the doctrine of unseaworthiness.
 A ferry worker injured in Puget Sound due to the lack of safety training by his or her maritime employer has a cause of action under the Jones Act.
-Other negligence may be applied through general or federal maritime law as well, including the negligence of third parties, but the assistance of an experienced maritime injury lawyer such as those at Anderson Carey Williams & Neidzwski in Bellingham and Seattle is highly recommended due to the complicated nature of the law.
+Other claims for negligence may be pursued under general or federal maritime law as well, including the negligence of third parties, but the assistance of an experienced maritime injury lawyer such as those at Anderson Carey Williams & Neidzwski, PLLC in Bellingham and Seattle is highly recommended due to the complicated nature of the law.